peterjakubowski/Camera-Distance-Resolution/README.md

 ## Using the tool

+### Streamlit Community Cloud

+Use the app on Streamlit Community Cloud: [https://camera-lighting-positioning.streamlit.app/](https://camera-lighting-positioning.streamlit.app/)

-### Launch
+### Install Locally

-Launch the streamlit app in your web browser from you cli.
+Clone the repository and launch the streamlit app in your web browser from you cli.

 ```commandline
 streamlit run app.py